 However, certain laws in Virginia and certain decisions made by Virginia appellate courts govern such circumstances.
 The laws and decisions establish that, in calculating child support, each individual must be held to their earning potential.
 If an individual’s income decreases significantly immediately prior to a child support proceeding, their previous income may be considered for the purposes of calculating child support if they voluntarily reduced their income.

 The respective incomes of both parents must be included in the child support calculation.
 However, it can be difficult to determine what constitutes income.
 Income is not simply the amount displayed on a paycheck; financial gifts from third parties, rental income, and business income may all constitute an individual’s income.
-Moreover, unemployment or underemployment may impact child support calculations, all of which make it imperative a child custody lawyer in Fairfax is available to assist in determining the amount.
+Moreover, unemployment or underemployment may impact child support calculations, all of which make it imperative a capable child custody lawyer in Fairfax is available to assist in determining the amount.

 These factors are generally too complex for an average person to navigate without counsel.
 It is important that child support is calculated appropriately.
 Although child support can be modified after the initial order is entered, such modification requires an additional legal process.
-Because of this, any person who is getting a divorce should contact a Fairfax child support attorney to ensure child support is calculated in a fair and just manner from the outset.
+Because of this, any person who is getting a divorce should contact a Fairfax child support lawyer to ensure child support is calculated in a fair and just manner from the outset.